-One of the first museums we have ever been to with the kids was
+One of the first museums we have ever visited with the kids was the

 London Transport Museum is one of my kids’ favourite destinations in central London.
 The museum is located in Covent Garden and is housed in the old Grade II-listed Flower Market building.

 The entrance is next to the Jubilee Market.

 Once you are in, remember to take the Stamp Trail for the kids from the office or cloakroom.
 With it, kids have to find 13 stamps all around the museum.
 This is incredibly fun for them!
 After years of visiting the museum, we still get a stamp trail every time and enjoy the trail.